GreenCape/docker/GreenCape/nginx-php/README.md

 # Nginx & PHP

-A Docker build which runs a CentOS 7 container with Nginx and PHP 5.6.
+A Docker build which runs a Ubuntu 14.04 container with Nginx and PHP 5.5.9.

 ## Configuration